THE POLICE ARE NOT YOUR FRIEND, NO MATTER WHAT THEY SAY ABOUT HELPING YOU OR MAKING IT EASIER ON YOU, THEY WON'T.

 any defenses you may have

-Remember: The hiring of a lawyer is an important decision that should not be based solely upon advertisements or price.
+Remember: The hiring of a lawyer is an important decision, which should not be based solely upon advertisements or price.
 Before you decide, ask for free written information about the lawyers qualifications and experience.